 The City has been successful in strategically reducing General Fund expenses when faced with insufficient revenues.
 In the 2020-2021 Operating Budget, when the City anticipated significant sales tax revenue reductions for the end of Fiscal Year 2020 and for Fiscal Year 2021, the City was able to identify \$4,295,254 in expenditure reductions consisting of elimination of vacant and filled employee positions, hiring and wage freezes, program budget reductions, cost allocation changes and transit service reductions.
-Due to such expenditure reductions and other factors, Fiscal Year 2021 ended with a surplus of revenues over expenditures for the General Fund of \$199,132, although this was partially the result of \$1,192,500 in capital lease proceeds being recognized as revenues for the General Fund.
+Due to such expenditure reductions and other factors, Fiscal Year 2021 ended with a surplus of revenues over expenditures for the General Fund of \$199,132 (un-audited, provided by City Staff), although this was partially the result of \$1,192,500 in capital lease proceeds being recognized as revenues for the General Fund.

 In the City Manager's presentation to City Council of the 2021-2022 Operating Budget on May 10, 2021, he stated that the budget employed a conservative approach in which all City positions are fully funded.
 The 2021-2022 Operating Budget assumes employment with full benefits for all currently unfilled positions with average employment duration of 75% of Fiscal Year 2022.
-The City currently has approximately 62 General Fund supported employment positions which are not filled.
+The City currently has approximately 60 General Fund supported employment positions which are not filled.
 City staff evaluates filling employment positions on an individual basis, with consideration given to whether revenues are sufficient to support the position at the time of hiring.
-The approval of the 2021-2022 Operating Budget by the City Council does not mean that the vacant positions will be filled, but rather the City has the ability to continue to manage the number of filled employment positions as a means to control expenditures.
+The approval of the 2021-2022 Operating Budget by the City Council does not mean that the vacant positions will automatically be filled, but rather the City has the ability to continue to manage the number of filled employment positions as a means to control expenditures.
 During Fiscal Year 2021, as a result of implementing the hiring freezes discussed above with respect to the 2020-2021 Operating Budget, the City maintained an average of approximately 59 open positions that would otherwise have been funded by the General Fund.

-The City has engaged CBIZ, Inc. consultants to make cost-saving recommendations relating to employee benefit packages including health benefits and other employee benefit programs and levels.
-The City Manager's office has begun working with the Stay Well Committee for employee health (an advisory committee representing union employees of the City) with the intent of redesigning such benefits in accordance with recommendations provided by CBIZ, Inc. The first step was to develop an additional high-deductible plan focusing on local service providers, which was implemented on January 1, 2022.
-Choice of this plan option is incentivized by providing an initial deposit to the employee's health savings account.
-The CBIZ, Inc. consultation is an ongoing process with monthly meetings between CBIZ, Inc. consultants and City Staff to discuss options.
+The City has engaged CBIZ, Inc. consultants to make cost-saving recommendations relating to employee benefit packages including health benefits, vested leave payouts and other employee benefit programs.
+The City Manager's office has begun working with the Stay Well Committee for employee health (an advisory committee representing union employees of the City) with the intent of redesigning such benefits in accordance with recommendations provided by CBIZ, Inc. The City Manger's goal is to have a plan in place in calendar year 2021 that will implement design changes over the next two years.

-For additional discussion of the City's General Fund see "APPENDIX B - COMPREHENSIVE ANNUAL FINANCIAL REPORT OF THE CITY OF INDEPENDENCE, MISSOURI FOR FISCAL YEAR ENDED JUNE 30, 2021; THE CITY'S 2021-2022 OPERATING BUDGET."
+For additional discussion of the City's General Fund see "APPENDIX B - COMPREHENSIVE ANNUAL FINANCIAL REPORT OF THE CITY OF INDEPENDENCE, MISSOURI FOR FISCAL YEAR ENDED JUNE 30, 2020; THE CITY'S UNAUDITED MONTHLY FINANCIAL AND OPERATING REPORT FOR JUNE 2021; THE CITY'S 2021-2022 OPERATING BUDGET."